samraatpchauhan-eng/Turret-Sentry/README.md

 # Turret-Sentry
-A 2 axis turret that can follow specific objects through a webcam.
-Can be used for sentry and/or security.
-Powered by an Arduino UNO r3
+A 2 axis turret that can follow specific objects through a webcam!
+Features an autonomous tracking system, and is powered by an Arduino UNO r3